Scottish national identity: Language

+Scottish Gaelic, also known as the founding language of Scotland, is currently the oldest Scottish language still in use today.

+Between 1494 and 1698, passed by the Scots Parliament to make English the first language, Gaelic had struggled to retain a foothold over Scotland.
+As Scotland and Great Britain were united under the Acts of Union 1707, Gaelic lost its legitimacy as a legal and administrative language.
+Prior to the Education (Scotland) Act 1872, the Act of Proscription 1746 was implemented to assimilate Highland Scots into Lowland & British culture.

-After the Union in 1707 and the shift of political power to England, the use of Scots was discouraged by many in authority and education, as was the notion of Scottishness itself.
+Following 1707, and the shift of political power to England, the use of Scots was also discouraged by many in authority and education, as was the notion of Scottishness itself.
 Many leading Scots of the period, such as David Hume, considered themselves Northern British rather than Scottish.

-They attempted to rid themselves of their Scots in a bid to establish standard English as the official language of the newly formed Union.
-Many well-off Scots took to learning English through the activities of those such as Thomas Sheridan, who in 1761 gave a series of lectures on English elocution.
+Many Scots took to learning English through the activities of those such as Thomas Sheridan, who in 1761 gave a series of lectures on English elocution.
 Charging a guinea at a time (about £ in today's money) they were attended by over 300 men, and he was made a freeman of the City of Edinburgh.
 Following this, some of the city's intellectuals formed the Select Society for Promoting the Reading and Speaking of the English Language in Scotland.
 Nevertheless, Scots remained the vernacular of many rural lowland communities and the growing number of urban working-class Scots.
 In the Highlands, Gaelic language and culture persisted, and the region as a whole was seen as an "other" by lowlanders.